leoGCoelho/document-manager/README.md

 Document Management Microservice developed in Laravel and using MySQL as Database.

+## Getting Started

+1. Download the repository
+2. Duplicate */app/.env.example* changing to */app/.env* and modifying the environment variables
+2. Run *composer install* to install all packages used
+3. Run *php artisan migrate* to up all tables to the database
+4. Run *php artisan storage:link* to make the public link with storage folder
+5. Run *php artisan serve* to run the application

+---

 ## Auth Keys

 For sample, some APIKeys were created to explore the API functionalities